 Little Data, Big Data

 The ability to collect, manipulate, analyse and visualise data is an important literacy for the digital age, and has a strong emphasis in most modern curricula.
 This session will take you through a classroom-tested practical exercise that will help you see how data analysis might be used in your lessons.
-We may also look at some really big datasets to see how they can be analysed for greater meaning.
 Bring a computer or Chromebook and prepare to get dirty with data.

 - The Australian Curriculum mentions the use of data in several places